Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 At age 17, Frank won a Navy scholarship that enabled him to go to Cornell University, in Ithaca, New York.
 He intended becoming an airplane designer, but became more interested in electronics.
 He eventually majored in engineering physics.

 In his sophomore year, he took a course in astronomy.
-He looked at Jupiter through an 15-inch telescope and was stunned by what he saw – the beautiful planet, with its prominent red spot, orbited by its moons – it was a life-changing moment.
+He looked at Jupiter through a 15-inch telescope and was stunned by what he saw – the beautiful planet, with its famous red spot, orbited by four moons Galileo had first seen about 337 years earlier.
+It was a life-changing moment for Frank Drake.

 - spectroscopy can be used to measure how quickly stars are spinning